aman-nidhi/aman-nidhi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-MERN Stack
+Razzle App (one stop web app to showcase all my frontend learnings)
 - 🌱 I’m currently learning ...
-Typescript, Django, System Design, DB
+Typescript, Nodejs, Distributed Systems, Data Bases(Mongo, Postgres), and Networks
-- 👯 I’m looking to collaborate on ... js and python project, or anything interesting
+- 👯 I’m looking to collaborate on ... web application projects, or anything interesting
 - 🤔 I’m looking for help with ...
+Distributed System Learning
 - 💬 Ask me about ...
-Algorithms, Web Development, Software Career
+Algorithms(DSA), Web Development, Software Careers
-- 📫 How to reach me: ... twitter, linkedin
+- 📫 How to reach me: ... twitter @aman__nidhi, linkedin @aman-nidhi
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... hmm

 # Other online presence: